Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Home Wi-Fi router security: How to keep your network secure

-Here’s a common question: do routers fully tied to the vendor — such as the eero, Google Wi-Fi/Nest, Ubiquiti Amplifi, TP-Link Deco, etc. — have better security?
+Here's a common question: do these routersโ€”such as the eero, Google Wi-Fi/Nest, TP-Link Deco, etc.โ€”have better security?

-Home router management: Web interface vs mobile app
+Home router management: Web interface vs. mobile app

 Examples of these routers are those from Asus, the Archer product line of TP-link, or the Nighthawk of Netgear.